yamin-shihab/study-notes/grade_7/english_language_arts.md

 * An "-ing" starter sentence starts with a verb ending with "-ing". *(Screaming, John Doe slapped the hell out of the bag of chocolate milk cheese.)*
 * An -ed starter sentence begins with a verb ending with "-ed". *(Eliminated from the game, John Xina vaporized.)*
 * A prepositional starter sentence starts with a word that shows a relationship of a noun or pronoun with another word. *(Across the floor, was Obi-Wan Kenobi.
 "Hello there.")*
-* A speaker tag states who's talking in dialogue.
+* A speaker tag indicates who's talking in dialogue.
 * Spoken dialogue is surrounded in quotation marks.
 * Speaker tag + quotation = *My teammate triumphantly shouted, "We are the tournament champions!"*
 * Quotation + speaker tag + quotation = *"Please take out your assignment from yesterday," instructed the teacher.*